 To combat the heat, fans are installed in strategic locations in the farm to ensure that there is proper airflow for the cool and hot air to escape.
-Air conditioning was not used as it does not make economical sense to switch it on.
+Air conditioning was not used as it does not make economic sense to switch it on.

 Should You Join A Cryptocurrency Mining Company?

-Just come in with an open mind and you are set.
+Just come in with an open mind, and you are set.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.